saadniazifed/The-Restaurant-Project/README.md

 None.
 Everything was fixed before deployment.

 ## Reflections
-Learning about ES6 Modules and Webpack was intimidating at first, but after applying the knowledge, concepts and probelm solving techniques on this project, I had the necessary practice I needed to use ES6 Modules and Webpack on a daily basis.
-This project was used as a practic to learn how Modules and Webpack works.
+Learning about ES6 Modules and Webpack was intimidating at first, but after applying the knowledge, concepts and problem solving techniques on this project, I had the necessary practice I needed to use ES6 Modules and Webpack on a daily basis.
+This project was used as a practice to learn how Modules and Webpack works.

 ## Contact
 LinkedIn: <a href="https://www.linkedin.com/in/saadniazifed"> SaadUllah Khan Niazi</a>